organisciak/dissertation/document/5_design_objective.md

 While this is far from a standard convention, many have recommended it as a standard element in task design [<!-- TODO cite Chen, cite dynamo, cite alonso? -->].
 The ability to respond easily provides valuable information on worker satisfaction and task problems.[^feedback]

-[^feedback]: Based on my own experiences, I have treated feedback forms as a necessity for the past few year.
+[^feedback]: Based on my own experiences, I have treated feedback forms as a necessity for the past few years.
 Interestingly, as noted early, when @alonso_design_2011 tried to mandate the feedback form responses, they found that their quality fell.

 ### Training interface